ionic-team/capacitor-docs/docs/apis/background-runner.md

 ## Configuring Background Runner

-On load, Background Runner will automatically register a background task that will be scheduled and ran once your app is backgrounded.
+On load, Background Runner will automatically register a background task that will be scheduled and run once your app is backgrounded.
 The settings for this behavior is defined in your `capacitor.config.ts` file:

 ```ts
 const config: CapacitorConfig = {